-- Not So Different: From the Frozen trailer, the narrator notes that when disaster strikes, Anna saves the day by joining forces with: her sister, (shows Anna and Elsa), a merchant, (shows Oaken), A hot guy! (shows Kristoff) and a snowman (shows Olaf), to defeat villains like: her sister (shows Elsa having a mental breakdown), a merchant! (shows the Duke of Weselton), a hot guy, (shows Prince Hans) and a snowman! (shows Marshmallow)
+- Not So Different: From the Frozen trailer, the narrator notes that when disaster strikes, Anna saves the day by joining forces with her sister (Anna and Elsa sharing a laugh), a merchant (Oaken), a hot guy, (Kristoff) and a snowman (Olaf), to defeat villains like: her sister (Elsa having a mental breakdown), a merchant (the Duke of Weselton), a hot guy, (Prince Hans) and a snowman (Marshmallow)!

 A weapon so incredibly evil that it seeks out the lead driver and — AW COME ON!!!
 I was right there!
 This happens every race!
 Stupid Nintendo!
 I was like in first the entire freakin' time!

 - And of course, there's his increasing anger that comes out in the Honest Trailer for After Earth, culminating in a case of Screw This, I'm Outta Here!.

 - In the Honest Game Trailer for Mario Kart, the narrator gets upset when he gets hit by a blue shell.

 - Calling for the death of King Justin Bieber/Joffrey in the Game of Thrones trailer.

 - In the Maze Runner, the narrator questions the plot, culminating angrily with "And how can trapping a bunch of teenagers in a maze possibly be the solution to any of society problems?!
 HELLO?!
 ANYONE?!
 F*CK!"

 - Not That There's Anything Wrong with That: In The Lion King trailer, the narrator says these words immediately after mentioning "a child raised by a same sex couple" (flashes pics of Simba being raised by Timon and Pumbaa) as one of the things he's surprised got included in a G-Rated movie.